ROBOTIS-GIT/emanual/docs/en/platform/ros2_openmanipulator_x/ros2_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
-- This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- This instruction has been tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
 - This instruction is supposed to be run on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
 - Make sure to run the [OpenMANIPULATOR-X controller](/docs/en/platform/ros2_openmanipulator_x/ros_controller_package/#launch-controller) instructions before running the instructions below.
 {% endcapture %}